ScionFL: Efficient and Robust Secure Quantized Aggregation: Related Work Background Information

 Below, we detail three state-of-the-art untargeted poisoning attacks, LIE~\cite{nips:BaruchBG19}, Fang~\cite{usenix:FangCJG20}, and~Shejwalkar et al.~\cite{NDSS:SheHou21}, which are most relevant to our work.

-\emph{Little is Enough (LIE) attack~\cite{nips:BaruchBG19}.} In~LIE~\cite{nips:BaruchBG19}, malicious clients manipulate their local updates by adding noise drawn from the normal distribution to the gradients of~\enquote{clean} updates they created following the normal training process to cause a disorientation.
-LIE is assuming independent and identically distributed~(iid) data and was tested against various robust aggregations such as trimmed-mean~\cite{ICML:YinCRB18}.

-\emph{Fang et al.~\cite{usenix:FangCJG20}.} The authors of~\cite{usenix:FangCJG20} formulate their untargeted poisoning attack as an optimization problem where the manipulated updates aim at maximally disorienting the global model from the benign direction.
+\begin{myitemize} \item[--] \emph{Little is Enough (LIE) attack}~\cite{nips:BaruchBG19}: In~LIE~\cite{nips:BaruchBG19}, malicious clients manipulate their local updates by adding noise drawn from the normal distribution to~\enquote{clean} updates they created following the normal training process to cause a disorientation.
+LIE assumes independent and identically distributed~(iid) data and was tested against various robust aggregations such as trimmed-mean~\cite{ICML:YinCRB18}. \item[--] \emph{Fang et al.}~\cite{usenix:FangCJG20}: The authors of~\cite{usenix:FangCJG20} formulate their untargeted poisoning attack as an optimization problem where the manipulated updates aim at maximally disorienting the global model from the benign direction.
 However, they assume the adversary to either know or guess the deployed~(robust) aggregation mechanism.
-Additionally, the attack was shown to be ineffective for~iid as well as severely unbalanced non-iid training datasets~\cite{NDSS:SheHou21}.

-\emph{Shejwalkar and Houmansadr~\cite{NDSS:SheHou21}.} The attacks of~Shejwalkar and~Houmansadr~\cite{NDSS:SheHou21} follow a similar idea as~\cite{usenix:FangCJG20}: they maximize the distances between benign and malicious updates while using the evasion of outlier-based detection mechanisms as a boundary.
-Concretely, they formalize the~\enquote{Min-Max} optimization problem as follows:

-where~$\mathsf{f}_{\mathsf{avg}}(\nabla_{\{i\in[n]\}})$ is the average gradient and~$\gamma$ $\nabla^p$ is the adversary's perturbation vector, i.e., either the inverse unit vector of the~(simulated) benign gradients, the inverse average standard deviations, or the average gradient with flipped sign of all updates.
-For details, we refer to~\S{}IV in~\cite{NDSS:SheHou21}.
+Additionally, the attack was shown to be ineffective for~iid as well as severely unbalanced non-iid training datasets~\cite{NDSS:SheHou21}. \item[--] \emph{Shejwalkar and Houmansadr}~\cite{NDSS:SheHou21}: The attacks of~\cite{NDSS:SheHou21} follow a similar idea as~\cite{usenix:FangCJG20}: they maximize the distances between benign and malicious updates while using the evasion of outlier-based detection mechanisms as a boundary.
+Concretely, they formalize the following~\enquote{Min-Max} optimization problem: where~$\mathsf{f}_{\mathsf{avg}}(\nabla_{\{i\in[n]\}})$ is the average gradient and~$\gamma$ $\nabla^p$ is the adversary's perturbation vector, i.e., either the inverse unit vector of the~(simulated) benign gradients, the inverse average standard deviations, or the average gradient with flipped sign of all updates.
+For details, we refer to~\S{}IV in~\cite{NDSS:SheHou21}. \end{myitemize}